jorycz/iMac-5K-display-convert/README.md

 # Final note

 That's it.
-It is working perferctly.
+It is working perfectly.
 When I connect MacBook Air M4 to the display using USB-C, display wakes up in couple of seconds and everything works like it was Apple designed. 😎